Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 AT&T's mid-band and mmWave 5G is much faster and dedicated to 5G use.
 However, like the mmWave deployments on every other carrier, mmWave is limited to dense urban areas and large venues and is irrelevant to most mobile users.

-AT&T's new mid-band spectrum using n77 (aka "Andromeda")constitutes the bulk of AT&T's 5G+ coverage map.
-AT&T was the last carrier to begin deploying mid-band 5G spectrum, but it is now trying to expand as rapidly as possible.
+AT&T's new mid-band spectrum using n77 constitutes the bulk of AT&T's 5G+ coverage map.
+AT&T was the last carrier to begin deploying mid-band 5G spectrum, but it is now expanding as rapidly as possible.

-Andromeda compatibility will only be possible in devices with the Qualcomm X62/X65 (or newer) cellular modems.
+AT&T n77 compatibility will only be possible in devices with the Qualcomm X62/X65 (or newer) cellular modems.
 This is a big consideration for those investing in 5G gear.
 In our Gear Center you can filter to find hotspots and routers based on modem generation or band support.
+Older modems (even if they claim n77 support) will not be compatible with the bulk of AT&T's n77 coverage.

 AT&T is also deploying some coverage using LTE-LAA (LTE Band 46) - but this short-range band will typically only be found in congested urban areas.
 AT&T also has some CBRS spectrum (Band 48) in some locations.